amueller/gco_python/README.md

 ---------
 - Download and install Cython (use your package manager).

-- If you are not using Python 2.7, please adjust the python includ path in Makefile.

 - run ``make``

 - Run example.py for a simple example.